2025 Agenda

 PANEL DISCUSSION

-• Are planning reforms, infrastructure coordination, and apartment standards changes having a measurable impact on supply?
+• Effectiveness of planning reforms, infrastructure coordination, and apartment standards

 Head of Policy and Public Affairs, Ireland, Scotland & Wales, Chartered Institute of Building